Morgan Stanley fund extends PNE bid, scraps minimum acceptance level

 SdK, a shareholder group representing retail investors, has also said the bid is too low.

-MSIP also said it had scrapped a minimum acceptance level for the bid of more than 50% of PNE's shares.
+MSIP said it had scrapped a minimum acceptance level for the bid of more than 50% of PNE's shares.
 As of Nov.
-15, MISP had secured a 21.9%.
+27, the day before Thursday's original deadline, MISP had secured a stake of nearly 40%, a spokesman for the investor said.

+"As an infrastructure investor with a very long investment horizon we're glad to support the company as a new top shareholder," the spokesman said.

 ENKRAFT said plans to delist PNE - which management will initiate if more than half of the group's investors accept the bid - should now be off the table.